 License Demerit Points

 A violation can also add points to your license.
 Both using a handheld device and texting and driving count for three points.
-If a driver receives more than 12 points in a 12-month period, they may be subject to license restrictions.
+If drivers receive more than 12 points in 12 months, they may be subject to license restrictions.
 The points from a hands-free driving violation can put you over the threshold for suspension.
 For minors under the age of 18, violating the hand-free law carries a seven-point penalty.

 Driving Education Course

-At the discretion of a court, a first-time distracted driving offender can attend a driver education course instead of paying fines.
+A first-time distracted driving offender can attend a driver education course at the court’s discretion instead of paying fines.
 An approved organization must offer the course, and it can charge a reasonable fee between $50 and $175.

 Over $500 Million